wojake/awesome-xrpl/readme.md

   Uses [`xrpl-py`][#xrpl-py]
 - [Sologenic XRPL Trading Data](https://github.com/sologenic/xrpl-trading-data/) - Sologenic.org has a public API for accessing DEX trading data.
   This is its' documentation.
+- [API for Token Price Metrics from OnTheDEX.live](https://github.com/OnTheDEX/xrpledger-token-data-api) - Get accurate and up-to-date token trading data for all tokens traded on the XRP Ledger.
+Includes live (via websocket) and static (via REST) API for price, volume and other metrics, plus OHLC data for charting use.

 _See also [XRPL Developer Tools](#xrpl-developer-tools)._